Conventional wisdom says tailoring your resume for each job you apply to is a MUST, but I don’t always agree.

 They asked 273 recruiters and hiring managers, “How closely does a resume need to match the [job] description to warrant the next step with you?”

-As you can see in the chart below, only 20% of the responding recruiters and hiring managers wanted perfection.
+As you can see in the chart below, only 20% wanted perfection.
+80% could deal with reality.